-Most Saturdays, it is just me and my Son.
+Most Saturdays, it is just my Son and me.
 I love it!
 Now, some weekends I hit Saturday with a ton of plans, only for the weather to ruin everything.
-As I look outside and see rain streaming down the window, my first thought is, ‘I need some indoor activity ideas for a 2-year old’.
+As I look outside and see rain streaming down the window, I first thought, ‘I need some indoor activity ideas for a 2-year old’.

 I need something fun, I need something energetic, and most of all I need something that does not involve a lot of cleaning up!

 It is tough, and if the truth is told, he will be happy just sitting around playing with his toys.
 As long as I am with him, then that is good enough for him.
 It is too late, though.
 I have already tested myself with the question!

 Table of Contents

 Are you pausing all outdoor toddler activities just because it is raining?

 No, certainly not.
 I have never been afraid of getting wet…but if it is cold AND wet, there is no chance of me stepping out of the front door!

 The cold and rain can prompt us to look for indoor toddler activities, but there are also many more reasons.
 You may not be feeling 100%, and it may be TOO hot.
 Whatever your reasons, let’s look at some of the activities I have enjoyed with my Son.

 I want to take this opportunity to welcome the idea that you can kill two birds with one stone, so to speak.
 Mayne of the indoor activity ideas below include basic household tasks, but don’t scoff at the ideas just yet.
 Kids absolutely love helping out if you make it fun….honest, they do.